 This vintage recipe deserves a spot in everyone's recipe box!

-- Simple meringue technique with lots of tips to make it flawlessly
+- You'll love the simple meringue technique with lots of tips to make it flawlessly.

 Old-fashioned lemon meringue pie is an American classic.
 Whether it reminds you of summertime as a kid or brings back memories of a beloved grandparent, one thing is for sure: this recipe is one you'll remember!